tcsenpai/ULWGL-launcher-TCS/README.md

 - GAMEID

-  - integer representing the GameID in the ULWLG Database
+  - integer representing the GameID in the ULWGL Database
   - defaults to 0 which should work for the majority of the apps

 - IDS